spierala/mini-rx-store/README.md

 Effects handle code that triggers side effects like API calls:

--   An Effect listens for a specific Action
+-   An Effect listens for a specific action
--   That Action triggers the actual side effect
+-   That action triggers the actual side effect
--   The Effect needs to return a new Action as soon as the side effect finished
+-   The Effect needs to return a new action as soon as the side effect finished

 ```
 import { Action, actions$, ofType } from 'mini-rx-store';